Portable Electric Fans in Healthcare Settings - The Cleaning and Management of

 In the UK, very few hospitals have air-conditioning.
 In conditions of extreme heat, fans may be useful to assist in patient and staff comfort and regulation of body temperature.
 They achieve this through circulating airflow to create a breeze.
 Although there is no published evidence that electric fans spread infection, they may pose a risk through dispersal of airborne microorganisms, debris and dust, or through disturbing the normal or expected airflow in a clinical setting.

-The decontamination of fans consists of two elements - the discharge clean and the maintenance clean.
+The decontamination of fans consists of two elements - the discharge clean and the daily clean.

-The decontamination of fans for maintenance is the responsibility of the non-clinical support worker.
+The decontamination of fans for the daily clean is the responsibility of the non-clinical support worker.
 If the non-clinical support worker is not on duty the fan should be labeled as non-clean and stored in the designated cleaning area until decontamination can take place.

 The decontamination of fans on discharge is the responsibility of the cleaning response team.